 Ideal experiential learning helps the student build professional skills while applying classroom concepts to projects that are “mission critical” to the host organization.
 EdCareers recommends no more than 10 hours per week, with student and manager meeting regularly.
 Experiential Learning can be paid and/or for academic credit.

-For more information on what defines an internship, please visit the NACE internship position statement.
+For more information on what defines an internship, please visit the NACE internship guide.

 International students face some extra requirements for holding internships in the U.S. The Curricular Practical Training (CPT) authorization applies to students in programs with a required internship.
 Optional Practical Training (OPT) is an off-campus employment benefit for employment in the major field of study.
 To learn more about CPT and OPT, visit the Bechtel International Center website.